Industry Standards for Plastic UV Protection

 2. Absorption

 For some polymer materials, a coating may not be a practical solution.
 In those cases, most turn to the method of absorption, which is the process through which plastic additives are added to polymer resin.
 It captures and dissipates the incoming UV radiation.
 It then transforms it into heat, safeguarding the polymer bonds.
-Benzotriazoles, Benzophenones and HALS are the common families of UV absorbers.
+Benzotriazoles, Benzophenones, and HALS are the common families of UV absorbers.

 plastic pellets pigmented polymer beads